bbc/lava-frame_compare/README.md

 ## Why would you use it?

 We run a lot of tests that capture screenshots or look at video playback.
-Often we'll take several screenshots or video sampes over the duration of a test and we wanted some way of comparing the captures over the test run in order to determine if video playback is working.
+Often we'll take several screenshots or video samples over the duration of a test and we wanted some way of comparing the captures over the test run in order to determine if video playback is working.

 Lava performs a diff between frames and returns an integer representing the amount of change between screenshots.
 A value of zero indicates the frames are identical.
-Wheras a value in the thousands indicates a large differential between the frames.
+Whereas a value in the thousands indicates a large differential between the frames.
 We find this diff technique gives us a good indication that video is playing in our tests, and will also spot buffering problems and crashes (the diff value drops significantly).